Integrating with Sauce Labs Real Device

 Running tests on Sauce Labs

-To execute a test case using the Sauce Labs Real Device browser provider, select the new browser provider configuration which we just created from the browser configuration dropdown on the toolbar.
+To execute a test case using the Sauce Labs Real Device browser provider, select the new configuration we just created from the browser configuration dropdown on the toolbar.

 Above: View of Sauce Labs Browser Provider.

-When the test case is ready to run, use Run mode or Debug mode to execute it.
+When the test case is ready to run, execute Run mode or Debug mode

 Above: View of Run and Debug modes.